Kaumualiʻi: Unification

-In 1815, a ship from the Russian-American Company the Bering was wrecked on Kaua'i.
-Another ship, the Isabella was dispatched by RAC Governor Alexander Andreyevich Baranov to retrieve the cargo from the Bering.
-In 1816, an agreement was signed by Kaumualiʻi to grant Dr. Georg Anton Schäffer and his Russian crew to build the forts Alexander and Barclay-de-Tolly.
-The Hawaiian fort, Pa'ula'ula o Hipo, in later decades was renamed Fort Elizabeth and attributed to the Russians.
-Construction was begun in 1817 but, by fall of that year, the Russians were expelled.
+In 1815, a ship from the Russian-American Company, the Bering, was wrecked on Kaua'i.
+RAC Governor Alexander Andreyevich Baranov dispatched another ship, the Isabella, to retrieve the cargo from the Bering.
+In 1816, Kaumualiʻi signed an agreement to let Georg Anton Schäffer and his Russian crew build the forts Alexander and Barclay-de-Tolly.
+The Hawaiian fort, Paʻulaʻula o Hipo, was renamed Fort Elizabeth in later decades and attributed to the Russians.
+Construction began in 1817 but, by fall of that year, the Russians were expelled.

-In 1817, Kaumuali'i married Kekaihaʻakūlou who became known as Deborah Kapule.
+In 1817, Kaumuali'i married Kekaihaʻakūlou, who became known as Deborah Kapule.

 Kamehameha I died in 1819, and the Hawaiians grew fearful that Kaumualiʻi would sever Kauaʻi's relationship with the united Hawaiʻi.
 Kamehameha's widow, Kaʻahumanu, was the effective political force in the kingdom.
 On September 16, 1821, the new young King Kamehameha II arrived and invited Kaumualiʻi aboard his ship.
-That night, they sailed away to Honolulu, where Kaumualiʻi was effectively under house arrest.
+That night, they sailed to Honolulu, where Kaumualiʻi was effectively under house arrest.
 To make the domination clear, Kaʻahumanu forced him to marry her to ensure the island chain's stable union.
 They remained officially married until his death on May 26, 1824, but had no children.
-By his wishes, his body was taken to Mau'i, and buried next to Queen Keōpūolani at the tomb of Hale Kamani.
+By his wishes, his body was taken to Maui, and buried next to Queen Keōpūolani at the tomb of Halekamani in Lahaina.
+Their remains were transferred to a tomb on the island of Mokuʻula sometime in 1837 and to the cemetery of Waiola Church in 1884.

 Kaumualiʻi was popular among both his people and foreigners who visited and worked on his islands.
-Captain George Vancouver, who had given the young king a flock of sheep as a gift in 1792, was thanked with a lavish banquet and described his host glowingly.
+Captain George Vancouver, who gave the young king a flock of sheep as a gift in 1792, was thanked with a lavish banquet and described his host glowingly.
 Kaumualiʻi was described as handsome, likeable, and courteous, as well as a capable leader.
-Upon his death, he was sincerely mourned by the people of Kauaʻi.
+Upon his death, the people of Kauaʻi sincerely mourned him.